 5. Better Outcomes for Pre-Term Infants

 “Preemies who have delayed cord clamping tend to have better blood pressure in the days immediately after birth, need fewer drugs to support blood pressure, need fewer blood transfusions, have less bleeding into the brain, and have a lower risk of necrotizing enterocolitis, a life-threatening bowel injury,” said Dr. Rabe.

 Now let’s discuss some of the risks of delayed cord clamping.

 Risks of Delayed Cord Clamping

 Small studies have shown that delaying cord clamping increases the risk of jaundice.
-A study found that 3% of babies who experienced early cord clamping, compared to 5% of babies who experienced delayed cord clamping, required treatment for jaundice.
+For example, a study found that 3% of babies who experienced early cord clamping, compared to 5% of babies who experienced delayed cord clamping, required treatment for jaundice.

 It was once believed that delayed cord clamping increased the mother’s chances of suffering from postpartum hemorrhage.
 However, delayed cord clamping was not found to increase mortality rates for babies or mothers.
 Nor were there any significant differences between the groups for postpartum hemorrhage.

 What About Cord Blood Banking?

 Delayed cord clamping is not often compatible with cord blood donation or storage.
-Some collectors will say that they need the cord cut immediately so that they can collect the necessary amount.
+Some collectors will say that they need the cord cut immediately to collect the necessary amount.
 Some will only allow up to 60-seconds before they want the cord clamped.
 Neither of these options is long enough for most of the benefits to reach your baby.
 If you would like your baby to have its full supply of cord blood, you may need to reconsider your plans to donate or store cord blood.

 Delayed cord clamping offers many benefits to the newborn baby.
 Those include a higher number of red blood cells, stem cells, and immune cells at birth.
 In addition, delayed cord clamping may provide essential life support, restore blood volume, and protect against organ damage, brain injury, and death in compromised or premature babies.

-After all of my research, I highly recommend that you consider this option if you are currently expecting.
+After all of my research, I highly recommend considering this option if you are currently expecting.